iamnabeel92/Synapse-AI/README.md

 8. GitHub Publication & Installation Guide

 To organize and deploy these files as a complete GitHub repository, initialize the codebase locally using these instructions.

-8.1 Create the Repository Structure

-Generate your project workspace and save the source code:

-# Create a new local workspace directory
-mkdir synapse-lang
-cd synapse-lang

-# Save this specification file as your master README
-mv /path/to/downloaded/synapse_spec.md README.md

-8.2 Initialize Git & Push to GitHub

-If you don't have a GitHub repository created yet, these instructions will automatically create a remote repository and publish your code directly from your terminal using the GitHub CLI (gh):

-# Initialize git in the workspace
-git init

-# Add the spec and runtime scripts
-git add README.md
-git add synapse_runtime.py

-# Create your first local commit
-git commit -m "feat: initial commit of Synapse Specification v2.0 and Python runtime interpreter"

-# Verify you are logged into your GitHub Account
-# (If not, run 'gh auth login' first)
-gh auth status

-# Create a brand new public repository on your GitHub account
-# This automatically handles remote configuration and repository instantiation
-gh repo create synapse-lang --public --source=. --remote=origin --push

-echo "Successfully published Synapse Language repository to your GitHub account!"